ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 ## Galera node config

-Every node (vm-galera01, vm-galera02, vm-galera03) will need its own configuration file.
+Every node (_vm-galera01_, _vm-galera02_, _vm-galera03_) will need its own configuration file.
-Please replace again the ip addresses with the real ip address of your vm-galera01, vm-galera02 or vm-galera03 respectively.
+Please replace again the IP addresses with the real IP address of your _vm-galera01_, _vm-galera02_ or _vm-galera03_ respectively.
-Server-ids are required only if you are planning to replicate into galera, as will be shown later in "Data migration into a Galera cluster" article
+Server IDs are required only if you are planning to replicate into Galera.
+This will be shown in the next post about "Data migration into a Galera cluster".

-On vm-galera01:
+On _vm-galera01_:

 ```
 cat > /etc/my.cnf.d/gnode.galera01.cnf <<EOF
 [mysqld]